Search for an Emergency Contraception (Plan B) Provider in the United States

 - ella is sold by prescription only, regardless of age.
 You can also order ella online at KwikMed or prjktruby for $67, including next-day shipping.

 If you already have a pack of regular birth control pills, you may be able to use them for emergency contraception (click here to find out more about which oral contraceptives have been proven safe and effective for preventing pregnancy after sex).
 However, these brands of pills are not as effective as dedicated pills like ella, Plan B One-Step or its generic forms (like Take Action, Next Choice One Dose or My Way). ella is the most effective EC pilll available in the U.S., particularly on the 4th or 5th day after sex.

 If you need a prescription for insurance reimbursement, or you want to use ella (a prescription-only product) you can search our directory for health care providers (including pharmacists in some states) near you in the United States who will write prescriptions for emergency contraception or the daily birth control pills you can use as emergency contraceptive pills.
 You can search for a provider in the US or search by pill brand to find emergency contraceptive pills worldwide.

 Everyone in this database has told us that they are willing and qualified to provide emergency contraception.
 However, we cannot guarantee they will give you a prescription, and we cannot vouch for the quality or costs of their services.
 If you have not used this directory before, you can click here for more information about it.
 And please let us know if you have problems with anyone in this directory or find that a listing is incorrect or if a pharmacist refuses to dispense EC to you.

 Once you find a provider, you may want to read our tips for callers before you try to contact them.

-For providers, educators, and activists, we also offer a flexible way of searching for Educational and Promotional Materials related to Emergency Contraception.
-Click here to search our materials database.
+For providers, educators, and activists, we also offer a list of Educational and Promotional Materials related to Emergency Contraception.